-However, don’t forget that being responsible with your and your partner’s health is vital.
+However, don’t forget that being responsible with your and your partner’s health is of the highest importance.

-Many people say they drink two or three glasses a day or smoke only one cigarette, when in fact they consume more of these substances.
-In situations where you may be excessively consuming alcohol or cigarettes, your relatives can help the doctor to determine whether you have an addiction.
+Many people say they drink two or three drinks a day or smoke only one cigarette, when in fact they consume more of these substances.
+In situations where you may be consuming alcohol or smoking cigarettes excessively, your relatives can help your doctor determine whether you have an addiction.

-Before you get angry or deny the situation, analyze what the reality is.
+Before you get angry or deny the situation, try to look at things objectively.
 Excessive consumption of alcohol provokes physical, psychological, social and moral repercussions.
 Tobacco, on the other hand, can cause various types of cancer.

-In both cases, lying about your consumption of these substances can also make it difficult to control chronic diseases and their treatments.
-If you’re diabetic, your glucose levels will be constantly changing.
+In both cases, lying about your consumption of these substances can also make it difficult to control chronic diseases.
+If you’re diabetic, your glucose levels will be change constantly.

 In addition, some medications lose effectiveness or cause negative reactions when combined with other substances.

-Keeping secrets, omitting symptoms and information about your lifestyle can interfere with medical diagnoses.
+Keeping secrets, omitting symptoms, and hiding information about your lifestyle can interfere with medical diagnoses.

 It’s essential that you tell the truth about your habits and lifestyle.
 It’ll be normal for you feel out of your element and embarrassed when having certain conversations.